Towards Osaka Blue Ocean Vision - G20 Implementation Framework for Actions on Marine Plastic Litter

 Education and awareness raising

-Education system for encouraging public awareness on MPL issues
+Education system and/or curriculum for encouraging public awareness on MPL issues

 Awareness-raising campaigns related to MPL